Individual Retirement Plans

 The Internal Revenue Code sets out certain prohibited transactions.
 If you (or your beneficiary) engage in any of these prohibited transactions, your IRA will lose its tax exemption and its fair market value must be included in gross income for that year.
 The amount of a prohibited transaction may be subject to a 15% penalty tax.

 - IRA assets may not be invested in life insurance or commingled with other property except in a common trust fund or mutual fund.

 - Transactions between yourself (or your beneficiary) and the assets held in the account are not allowed.
 The specific prohibited transactions include selling or exchanging property with the account, or borrowing from the account.

 - You may not pledge or use your IRA as security for a loan.

-Saturna has been providing IRAs for quite a few years now.
-Check out this blast from the past.
+Saturna has been an IRA provider for quite a few years.
+Check out this awesome blast from the past:

 ¹ Estimates of how much income to replace typically vary from 75% to 95%.
 A 1981 Report of the President's Commission on Pension Policy suggested 75% to 80%.
 A 2007 study by Investment Company Institute Senior Economist Peter J. Brady suggested replacement rates of 83% to 103%.